01 of 19

 What Exactly is Shiplap?

 You've probably heard the term a million times (Joanna Gaines, we're looking at you), but what exactly is shiplap, anyway?
-A growing trend in decor, shiplap is a wooden board that's commonly used outdoors on sheds, barns, and as a form of siding.
+A growing trend in decor, shiplap is a wooden board that's commonly used outdoors on sheds and barns, and as a form of siding.
 Each board is milled and connects snugly with the next, creating a distinctive line between each layer.
 Thanks to the rise in farmhouse-inspired style, more and more designers are bringing this rustic look inside.

 02 of 19